sammydowds/client-side-compare/README.md

 - Add testing
 - Add workflow
 - Consolidate components for data tables into one (for a more modular approach)
-- Process the data in the container app (versus in the cards)
+- Review data structure and improve
 - Add a voter reset button
 - Set a time limit on when voting opportunity closes
 - More descriptive error message when an email has already been used
 - Add a button to configure how many weeks of data you want to view (tie it to the 'activity' var in defaultState.js)
-- Make the voter submission form more complex (add requirements & messages)
+- Pass specific props into the cards/table
-- Isolate props into data tables
+- Possibly remove catches in error handling, and simply throw exception

 ## Built With